bugface/pcm/readme.md

 17. - strategy: collect a set of rules into rule_detail_alternative.txt which contains three fields (not first).
 The query results based on these rules deduped with previous obtained results.
 The resulted pairs were processed with alternative strategy.
 	- txt file: processed_alternative.txt (3419 pairs)
 	- submission: sub20.csv
-	- result 12: percision=0.183 (626 of 3419 are not correct) (need to improve this methods)
+	- result 17: percision=0.183 (625 of 3419 are correct) (need to improve this methods)
+	- to imporve percision, quick_check_csv.py used
+	- submission sub21b.csv
+	- result: perision=0.834, recall no change (625 of 749 are correct)
+	- result: after revision, another 83 are removed
+	- result: percision=0.99 (625 of 631 are correct)
+<br><br>
+18. - Combining all current data together (no error check yet) for submission
+	- submission: sub22.csv
+	- result: recall=0.9655; percision=0.9898, f-score=0.9775
 <br><br>
 #### *************************************************************************************************************